pascal-is-waging/drawing-env/README.md

 # Drawing Env p5

-Drawing environment made with p5.js for a two day workshop in Hongik University, Seoul, South Korea.
+Drawing environment made with p5.js for a two day workshop in Hongik University in Seoul.
 An experiment to create forms while learing Hangul.

 ### results: